-Mr. Ward was a member of the board of directors of SP Plus Corporation from October 2012 to May 2017, where he served as a member of the Compensation Committee.
+Mr. Ward was a director of SP Plus Corporation from October 2012 to May 2017, where he served as a member of the Compensation Committee.
 Additionally, Mr. Ward served as a director of Hillshire Brands Company (and Sara Lee Corporation prior to their merger) from October 2005 to August 2014, as director of KAR Auction Services, Inc. from December 2009 to June 2014, and as a director of United Stationers Inc. from July 2011 to June 2012.